Subjective Equilibria under Beliefs of Exogenous Uncertainty for Dynamic Games: Introduction

 We also cite \cite{Kalai:GEB:1995} as a related key reference.
 The subjective equilibrium introduced in \cite{Kalai:GEB:1995} and the one in this paper are distinct concepts due to the differences in the beliefs held by the players with regard to the nature of the environment variables and in the requirements of consistency of the beliefs with the actual play.
-While the consistency of the beliefs on the play paths, which include correlations between player strategies and the environment variables, are required in \cite{Kalai:GEB:1995}, players in this paper ignore such correlations, which is arguably more appropriate in applications such as the one considered in the following.
+While the consistency of the beliefs on the play paths, which include correlations between player strategies and the environment variables, are required in \cite{Kalai:GEB:1995}, players in this paper ignore such correlations, which is arguably more appropriate in certain applications, for example, the Autonomous Demand Response application on price-sensitive control of energy usage in multiple (possibly very large number of) units \cite{constantopoulos1991estia} \cite{roozbehani2012volatility}; see Subsection~\ref{ss:ex} for a simplified single-stage example of such an application.